Acme (band): 2021–present

 On 29 March 2021, ACME released their single "Come Back to You."
 This was the band's first single after their name change, differing from their previous releases as they collaborated with several prominent, international artists to create the release including Grammy-nominated producer Seann Bowe, recording engineer Daihei Yamanaka, and mixing engineer Zakk Cervini.This was ACME's first release with a foreign producer and the first visual kei music video to feature a Black female lead, Katie Sachiko Scott.
 Due to the continuation of COVID-19 and infection control restrictions regarding live shows, ACME continued regularly livestreaming to interact with their audiences.
-In October 2021, they held their first solo tour "UNBREAKABLE TOUR" in the last 22 months, performing seven shows in Japan and four in the U.S.
+In October 2021, they held their first solo tour "UNBREAKABLE TOUR," performing seven shows in Japan and four in the U.S.

 In January 2022, they released their single "Enchanted," paired with a music video filmed in Hollywood during their U.S. tour.
 ACME announced a North American tour dubbed "Wildfire" for summer 2022 with six performances, this time featuring the band's first show in Canada and first appearance in many U.S. cities including Austin, New York City, and Pittsburgh at Tekko anime convention.
-From April 2022, ACME began hosting a weekly radio segment on SKYWAVE FM Chiba, titled "ACME STATION."
+From April 2022, ACME began hosting a weekly radio segment on SKYWAVE FM Chiba, titled "ACME STATION" which aired its last radio segment in September 2024.
 Their third studio album, Resisted Temptation, was released digitally in November 2022.
 They then continued to tour in Japan during the "ACME LIVE TOUR 2022 in Japan" performing in nine cities.

 In February 2023 they released their single "SENNOU" and announced two shows in the U.S., performing at Anime Detour convention in Minnesota and also in California.
 In August 2023, ACME released the dual single, "ULFHEĐNAR" / "Tasogare" and held their first ever free live concert in collaboration with Tower Records in Shibuya.
 They then returned to the U.S. during November 2023 on their "Reborn as the Berserker" Tour, performing in three cities including Sin City Anime convention in Las Vegas, Kumoricon convention in Portland, and in Costa Mesa, CA. Upon their return to Japan, ACME continued the "Reborn as the Berserker" Tour with ten shows and the finale at Shibuya Cyclone in January 2024.

-ACME announced their return to the U.S. to perform at Kawaii Kon 2024.
+ACME returned to the U.S. to perform at Kawaii Kon 2024.
+Since then, ACME released their newest album, PARTY METAL ANTHEM, in May 2024, touring in Japan for the remainder of 2024.
+In 2025 and early 2026, the band launched the ACME YABA!
+Live Tour, performing a total of13 shows in Japan and the U.S.